Texas Data Privacy and Security Act: Key Insights on Privacy Law

 What Are the TDPSA Data Sales Disclosure Requirements?

 If you sell sensitive personal data, you must include the following statement within your privacy notice: "We may sell your sensitive personal data."
 If you are involved in the sale of biometric data, you must include the following statement in your notice: "We may sell your biometric personal data."
-These notices must be posted in the same location and in the same manner as the privacy notice.
+Post these notices in the same location and manner as the privacy notice.

-Do We Need to Respect Universal Opt-Out Mechanisms?
+Do We Need to Respect Universal Opt-Out Mechanisms to Conform with the Texas Privacy Law?

 The TDPSA requires businesses to respect universal opt-out mechanisms, such as Global Privacy Controls.
-This requirement is enforceable from January 1, 2025.
+This requirement is enforceable starting January 1, 2025.

 What are TDPSA Personal Data Rights?